Norwich City v Sunderland

 Post update

-Attempt saved.
-Max Aarons (Norwich City) right footed shot from the right side of the box is saved in the bottom right corner.
-Assisted by Gabriel Sara.

-Max Aarons (Norwich City) wins a free kick in the defensive half.
+Joe Gelhardt (Sunderland) wins a free kick in the attacking half.

 Match report to follow.